-If you do not qualify for restoration through expungement or the 20 year term, you may have other legal channels to pursue.
+If you do not qualify for firearm rights restoration through expungement or the 20 year term, you may have other legal channels to pursue.
 Ultimately, the process is expensive and time consuming.
-Your Raleigh attorney may advise you to seek a civil suit versus the State.
+Your attorney may advise you to seek a civil suit versus the State.
 If the case can be proven that your rights were removed unconstitutionally, then there may be an opportunity for restitution.

-Our Raleigh lawyers understand the importance of gun ownership.
+Our lawyers understand the importance of gun ownership.
 Most residents of Raleigh and North Carolina enjoy hunting and even simply collecting rare firearms, but they cannot lawfully own or possess the gun.
 We believe that anyone convicted of a felony offense, after they have paid their debt to society, should receive a fair opportunity at a clean slate for the right to bear arms.
-If you have been convicted of a felony, but are eligible based on the NC statute to receive a restoration of rights, give our Raleigh attorney’s a call.
+If you have been convicted of a felony, but are eligible based on the NC statute to receive a restoration of rights, give our gun rights attorneys in Raleigh a call.
 We have provided extensive representation to many North Carolina residents over the years and are ready to help you.

 Call 919-615-2473 or complete the online contact form to speak with an attorney about your gun rights.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.